 The benefits of a Group Break are:

-- Your odds of getting a big "hit" (autograph, relic, or low-numbered card) or valuable card for your team are much higher than buying smaller quantities to open on your own.
+Your odds of getting a big "hit" (autograph, relic, or limited-production card) or valuable card for your team are much higher than buying smaller quantities to open on your own.

 The detriments of a Group Break are:

-- Just like anything that's fun and exciting, group breaking can be addictive.
+Just like anything that's fun and exciting, group breaking can be addictive.
 Break responsibly, using only discretionary income.
 Please don't spend the money that should be making your car payment on picture cards of sportspeople, because even if it pays off this month with a big hit, you might end up walking.
-If you're spending money that should be used to manage responsibilities or consistently find that you're not enjoying the experience, it might be time to take a break from the breaks or stop altogether.
+If you're spending money that should be used to manage your financial responsibilities, or if you consistently find that you're not enjoying the experience, it might be time to take a break from the breaks or stop altogether.